nickjbrowning/gpuLite/README.md

 **Requirements:**
 - C++17 compatible compiler (GCC 7+, Clang 5+)
-- NVIDIA GPU drivers installed (no CUDA SDK required!)
+- CUDA SDK installed at run-time, but not at build time!
-- Linux system
+- Linux

 ### Loading Kernels from Files